School Leaders Special Classes Guidelines and Applications for Mainstream Schools with Special Classes

 Guidelines and Applications for Mainstream Schools with Special Classes

-This form is to be used by a school to notify the NCSE when they have offered enrolment to a student in a special school/special class in line with the school’s admissions criteria.
+This form is for schools to notify the NCSE when they offer enrolment to a student in a special school or special class in line with the school’s admissions criteria.

 Guidelines and Applications for Mainstream Schools with Special Classes